YenLegion/RDRFSR2/README.md

 ## Advisory
 * Like all mods for Rockstar games, please avoid using this online as I am unsure if you will get banned.

+## Credits
+* Thanks to GitHub users PotatoOfDoom, RealIndica and InfecteDru.